The Labrys: the Minoan Double Axe

 What is the labrys, the Minoan double axe?

-The labrys is the double-headed axe, a sacred symbol of the Minoans found throughout Knossos.
+The labrys is the double-headed axe, a sacred symbol of the Minoans found throughout Knossos on walls, pillars and votive offerings, prized for its religious meaning rather than any use as a weapon.

 Powered by GetYourGuide